 We are undertaking archaeological excavations to help us understand the depths and size of the foundations used for the building’s massive walls.
 Other investigative work will help us learn as much as we can about the Castle’s past before we begin any building work inside the Keep.
 The results of the surveys will inform the continued conservation of one of Europe’s most important Norman monuments.

-The rest of the Keep and museum will remain open as normal, including the special exhibition Rembrandt – Lighting the Darkness.
+The rest of the Keep and museum are open as normal.

 We apologise for any disappointment caused by this closure.